brunojakobljevic/data-structures-and-algorithms/README.md

-# Data structures and algorithms
+# Data Structures and Algorithms

 Collage course - Data structures and algorithms.
 Done in C.